 For example, doctors are respected more highly in Nepal that I can recall ever seeing in Australia.
 They wear white coats practically everywhere (and, as we students wore them too, we were often treated with greater respect than perhaps we deserved!) and are generally viewed very highly.
 Of course, doctors are respected in Australia too, but we noticed a marked difference.
 It can also be said that relations between staff members seemed somewhat more casual than in Australia.
 I recall several occasions of consultant surgeons, nurses, and ward staff sharing a cup of (very sugary!) tea together and laughing about something in Nepalese.
 Compare this to the common view of a consultant with team in Australia which would be a more formal relationship.

 In terms of experiences, there were several in particular that stood out from the rest.
 I witnessed two emergency craniotomies (cutting open the skull to expose the brain) while in the operating theatre.
 One was a suspected alcohol-overdose, and the other was, sadly, a 13 month-old child.
-It was very eye-opening, but also super-interesting!
+The procedures were fascinating, but confronting.
 It was an honour to watch the skilled surgeons work.

 While in the emergency department, I witnessed a case of abdominal/gastrointestinal TB (tuberculosis).
 In Western countries we’re very familiar with respiratory TB, and meningeal TB and spinal TB (Pott’s disease) show up from time to time.
 This was completely new to me, though apparently being rather common in Nepal.
 This was another fascinating learning opportunity.
 I was also guided through a laparoscopic cholecystectomy (removal of the gallbladder, using small incisions) by an anaesthetist, consultant surgeon, and several nurses.
 It was amazing to be able to correlate my learning of the past year with experts performing the procedure.